Certificate Programs That Lead to High-Paying JobsUpdated: February 4, 2022

 Using Your VA Benefits to Pay for Certificate Programs

 Typically, certificate programs cost less than formal degrees.
 But, they can still be expensive.
 Fortunately, you can use your VA benefits to pay for a certificate.
-Specifically, the Post-9/11 GI Bill will pay for “non-college degree programs,” which is what the VA calls certificate programs.
+Specifically, the Post-9/11 GI Bill will pay for “non-college degree programs,” which the VA calls certificate programs.
 And, if a certificate program requires a separate certification exam, the VA will likely reimburse you for the associated exam fees.

-To use your GI Bill benefits, you first need to actually apply and qualify for those benefits.
+To use your GI Bill benefits, you first need to apply and qualify for those benefits.
 Next, you need to either A) enroll, or B) plan to enroll in a non-degree program at an approved school (NOTE: the VA provides an online list of all approved schools).
 The VA will pay up to the national maximum in-state tuition and fees for non-degree schools.
 And, even if you’re not pursuing a traditional degree, you’ll receive the GI Bill monthly housing allowance while enrolled in training.

-10 Certificate Programs that Lead to High-Paying Jobs
+10 Certificate Programs That Lead to High-Paying Jobs

 Certificate Program 1: Web Developer